godotengine/godot-docs/classes/class_rigidbody.rst

 | *Getter* | get_gravity_scale()      |
 +----------+--------------------------+

-This is multiplied by the global 3D gravity setting found in "Project > Project Settings > Physics > 3d" to produce RigidBody's gravity.
-E.g. a value of 1 will be normal gravity, 2 will apply double gravity, and 0.5 will apply half gravity to this object.
+This is multiplied by the global 3D gravity setting found in **Project > Project Settings > Physics > 3d** to produce RigidBody's gravity.
+For example, a value of 1 will be normal gravity, 2 will apply double gravity, and 0.5 will apply half gravity to this object.

 .. _class_RigidBody_property_linear_damp: